zauberzeug/rosys/docs/development.md

 create_profiler(ui)
 ```

-If the button is clicked, the profilier [yappi](https://github.com/sumerc/yappi) will start recording data.
+When the button is clicked, the profiler [yappi](https://github.com/sumerc/yappi) will start recording data.
 When stopped you will see its output on the console.